 Among the most used decoctions, we can point out the following:

-Horsetail decoction, for gallstones or kidney stones.
-(100 g of dry plant per litter of water for 30 minutes.
+- Horsetail decoction, for gallstones or kidney stones.
+(100 g of dry plant per liter of water for 30 minutes.
 Take to cups a day)

 More information on medicinal plants.

 25 October, 2023